Published by OakTara Publishers, 2009.

 Pamela Victor of Feathered Quill Book Reviews

 From Reader Views Reviews

 After Victoria Nguyen experiences a life-altering, traumatic incident, she discovers that she is pregnant.
 Desiring to do what is right Victoria wants to make her own decisions about how to handle the matter.
 Read Reader Views’s review of Inheritance.

 “I have enjoyed them very much… The characters are so well developed and their spiritual enlightenment so thoughtfully delineated that it is most difficult to pause in reading them.
 There is also a personal challenge to recognize in your own pilgrimage the importance of your inheritance.
 Thank you very much for such encouragement.”

-— A reader, Mill Valley, California
+— Mill Valley, California

 “A splendid story… keep up the good work!”

 — Jesuit priest, London